manyone-cph/teaching-dmjx-data-and-services/tutorials/read-and-write-to-files/README.md

 Create a Node.js script that fetches data from an API of your choice and writes it to a JSON file.

+- Read the [API Guide](/tutorials/api/) to understand how to fetch data from an API.
 - Use the `fetch` module to make HTTP requests.
 - Use the `fs` module to read and write files.